checkout/frames-android/README.md

 We think this approach should hit a good balance between great control of UI & simple, concise code.
 However if you still find the mapping to need excessive customisation, our final approach may be more to your liking.

 ### Declare all components
-This is by no means the easy way, but it is absolutely the way to fully customise every property, and discover the full extent of customisability as you navigate through.
+This is by no means the easy way, but it is absolutely the way to fully customise every property, and discover the full extent of customisability as you navigate through `CustomPaymentDetailsStyle.kt`.

 ```kotlin
 val paymentDetailsStyle: PaymentDetailsStyle = PaymentDetailsStyle(